Active Learning-based Model Predictive Coverage Control

-where $p_{i} =[x_{p,i},y_{p,i}]^{\top} \in \mathbb{R}^{2}$ is the position in Cartesian coordinates and~$\psi_{i}$ its orientation with respect to the $x$-axis.
-The orientation of its wheels with respect to their neutral position is given by~$\delta_{i}$.
-As an input, steering and velocity are available, indicated as~$v_{i}$ and~$u_{d,i}$.
-Lastly, we denote with $L$ the wheelbase length.
+where $p_{i} =[x_{p,i},y_{p,i}]^{\top} \in \mathbb{R}^{2}$ is the position in Cartesian coordinates, and~$\psi_{i}$ its orientation with respect to the $x$-axis.
+The orientation of the wheels with respect to their neutral position is given by~$\delta_{i}$.
+Steering~$u_{d,i}$ and velocity~$u_{v,i}$ are available as inputs.
+Lastly, we denote with $L_i$ the wheelbase length.
 The discrete model is obtained using the forward Euler method, with a sampling time $T_{s}$.
-It is set to 0.05 seconds for all experiments except for the one-layer, learning-based approach, where due to the increased complexity of its target cost, it has been set to 0.1 seconds.
-The coverage is performed in accordance to density $\phi_{1}$ in case of a known environment and $\phi_{2}$ for the experiments in which the environmental information is initially unknown, where
+It is set to 0.05 seconds for all experiments, except for the one-layer, learning-based approach, where it has been set to 0.1 seconds due to the increased complexity of its target cost.
+The coverage is performed in accordance to density $\phi_{1}$ in case of a known environment, and $\phi_{2}$ for the experiments in which the environmental information is initially unknown, where

 The cars are able to collect noisy measurements of the density at their current location according to~\eqref{eq:measmod}, with $\nu_{i,h} \sim \mathcal{N} (0,0.1) \ \forall i \in \{1,...,4\}$.
 For the application of the Bayesian linear regression, the feature vector is chosen as $\Phi = [x_p^2 \: y_p^2 \: x_p \: y_p \: 1]^{\top}$ and the Gaussian prior is set to $\mu_0 = [0 \: 0 \: 0 \: 0 \: 0]^{\top}$ and $\Sigma_0 = \mathbb{I}$.